Zika Virus Antibodies Blood Test (Flavivirus)

 How to prepare for your test

 Prepare for your Zika Virus Antibodies Blood Test (Flavivirus) Test by following these instructions.
 If you have returned from an area where Zika virus is active within the past two weeks then we recommend retesting again at the two week mark.
-Write details of any recent foreign travel on your form.
+Please include details of any recent foreign travel on your form.

 FAQs